NVIDIA/NeMo/nemo/collections/tts/torch/readme.md

 ### TTS Dataset

-Let's import our dataset class and then get it set up with a simple torch forward call
+Let's import our dataset class and then loop through the batches.
+Note that in the sample .json files, we only have text and audio.
+Our dataset will then create the log_mels, priors, pitches, and energies and store them in `supplementary_folder` which in this case is `./debug0`.

 ```python
 import torch